dobriNedev/Test-Git-and-GitHub/README.md

 # Test-Git-and-GitHub
-Rep for testting Git and GitHub functionallity and commands
+Repo for testing Git and GitHub functionallity and commands